 (aka “Intake Assessment”)

 Your first therapy session will comprise of an initial assessment by your psychologist.
 We call this an Intake Assessment or simply, Intake.

-Intake is basically a session for your psychologist to understand you as a person and discuss the issues that have brought you into therapy.
+Intake is a session for your psychologist to understand you as a person and discuss the issues that have brought you to therapy.
 It is important that this takes place in a safe, private, and non-judgemental space.
 You may be asked to complete a form with your basic personal information prior to Intake.